First-Year Writing Seminars

 Juniors and seniors are not eligible to enroll in First-Year Writing Seminars, neither by ballot nor through electronic add/drop.
-Those who have not fulfilled their college's writing requirement during their first four semesters at Cornell must seek either transfer credit from another institution or an appropriate course substitution with a Cornell course such as ENGL 2880/2890, "Expository Writing."
+Those who have not fulfilled their college's writing requirement during their first four semesters at Cornell must seek either transfer credit from another institution or an appropriate course substitution with a Cornell course such as ENGL 2880/2890, "Expository Writing", that could be applied only toward the FWS requirement.
+If used to meet the FWS requirement it cannot simultaneously count towards an A&S distribution requirement.
 Online writing courses will not be eligible for FWS credit.

 Seminars should require at least five—and at most eight—formal essays on new topics, totaling about 25 pages of polished prose.